minprog/platforms/django/lectures/js/index.md

 An event can be almost anything including a button being clicked, the cursor being moved, a response being typed, or a page being loaded.
 Just about everything a user does to interact with a web page can be thought of as an event.
 In JavaScript, we use [Event Listeners](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) that wait for certain events to occur, and then execute some code.

-Let’s begin by turning our JavaScript from above into a [function](https://www.w3schools.com/js/js_functions.asp) called `hello`:
+Let's begin by turning our JavaScript from above into a [function](https://www.w3schools.com/js/js_functions.asp) called `hello`:

     function hello() {
         alert('Hello, world!')
     }

-Now, let’s work on running this function whenever a button is clicked.
-To do this, we’ll create an HTML button in our page with an `onclick` attribute, which gives the browser instructions for what should happen when the button is clicked:
+Now, let's work on running this function whenever a button is clicked.
+To do this, we'll create an HTML button in our page with an `onclick` attribute, which gives the browser instructions for what should happen when the button is clicked:

     <button onclick="hello()">Click Here</button>